Maximizing Financial Aid Opportunities to Make College Affordable at UT Austin

 Eligibility requirements - Incoming freshman with high merit and financial need

-The Presidential Scholars Program is an incentive program designed to bring the best and brightest to the university.
-Offering around 450 scholarships a year, funded by donations, the Presidential Scholarship offers promising Longhorn students the resources and financial support they need to stay focused on their studies and engage in experiential learning.
+The Presidential Scholars Program is designed to attract top talent to the university.
+Offering about 450 scholarships annually, funded by donations, the program provides promising Longhorn students with the resources and financial support necessary to focus on their studies and engage in experiential learning.

-“Through the Presidential Scholars program our students grow professionally and personally, becoming leaders who help maintain our university’s reputation as one of the best public research universities in the world.” —President Gregory L. Fenves In addition to financial support, scholars benefit from a dedicated team helping them navigate the institution.
-Presidential Scholars receive guidance on meeting with professors, taking advantage of learning resources and connecting with the UT community.
-The support team helps students craft their degree progress and stay on track to graduate.
-On top of the $5,000 given to the scholars annually, there is a one-time $1,500 Enrichment Scholarship to be used for an internship, research, study abroad or professional conference experience.
-The goal is to encourage scholars to engage in experiential learning, strengthen their resume and explore career options.
+“Through the Presidential Scholars program, our students grow professionally and personally, becoming leaders who uphold our university’s status as one of the top public research universities globally.” —President Gregory L. Fenves.
+Besides financial assistance, scholars receive guidance from a dedicated team on meeting professors, utilizing learning resources, and connecting with the UT community.
+The team helps students plan their degree progress and remain on track to graduate.
+In addition to the $5,000 given annually, there is a one-time $1,500 Enrichment Scholarship for internships, research, study abroad, or professional conferences, encouraging scholars to engage in experiential learning, enhance their resumes, and explore career paths.

 Terry Scholarship

-Awarded to 60 Incoming students per year (Plus 100s at UTD, UTA, UNT, UTEP, UTSA, UTT)
+Awarded to 60 Incoming students per year (Plus hundreds at UTD, UTA, UNT, UTEP, UTSA, UTT)

 Average value - Full Ride

 Eligibility requirements - Incoming freshman and transfers with high merit, demonstrated leadership, and financial need.
 The Terry Scholarship has Longhorn roots.
-Howard L. Terry, BBA ’38, and his wife, Nancy, founded the Terry Foundation, the Houston-based non-profit that funds the scholarship.
-Terry, a self-made businessman born in Milam County in 1916, had a football scholarship to UT.
-He once said receiving that scholarship was one of the most important events in his life.
-In the spirit of paying it forward, the Terry Scholarship offers exceptional Texas high school graduates and transfer students assistance to cover tuition, books and living costs, renewable for up to four years for Traditional Scholars and up to three years for Transfer Scholars.
-The goal is to help the scholars graduate debt free.
-This year the foundation is sponsoring 1640 Terry Scholars statewide; on average, 80 of these Scholars enter UT Austin each year.
-The Terry Foundation’s goal is to foster enterprise by “helping Texas college students to help themselves.”
-Terry Scholars are not just outstanding students.
-They have also faced and overcome hardship or changed a small part of the world while still in high school.
+Howard L. Terry, BBA ’38, and his wife, Nancy, founded the Terry Foundation, a Houston-based non-profit funding the scholarship.
+Terry, a self-made businessman born in Milam County in 1916, received a football scholarship to UT, which he considered a pivotal event in his life.
+In the spirit of giving back, the Terry Scholarship offers exceptional Texas high school graduates and transfer students assistance covering tuition, books, and living expenses, renewable for up to four years for Traditional Scholars and three years for Transfer Scholars.
+The aim is for scholars to graduate debt-free.
+This year, the foundation is sponsoring 1,640 Terry Scholars statewide; on average, 80 of these Scholars join UT Austin each year.
+The Terry Foundation’s mission is to foster enterprise by “helping Texas college students to help themselves.”
+Terry Scholars are not only outstanding students but have also overcome adversity or made a positive impact in their communities during high school.

 Hutchison Scholarship